rehartmann/nimternalsql/README.md

 A number of SQL features is not implemented, most notably:

 OUTER JOIN (JOIN ..
-ON and CROSS JOIN are supported)
+ON, CROSS JOIN, and LEFT JOIN are supported)

 HAVING (GROUP BY is supported)